tozd/regex2json/README.md

 Main motivation for this tool is to convert traditional text-based (and line-based) logs to JSON for programs which do not support JSON logs themselves.
-It can be used in online manner (pipelining output of the program into regex2json) or offline manner (to process logs stored in files).
+It can be used in online manner (pipelining output of the program into regex2json, e.g., as log processor in [runit](http://smarden.org/runit/) and [dinit](https://gitlab.com/tozd/dinit) init systems) or offline manner (to process logs stored in files).
 But the tool is more general and can enable any workflow where you prefer operating on JSON instead of text.
 It works especially great when combined with [jq](https://jqlang.github.io/jq/).